An SDP Relaxation for the Sparse Integer Least Squares Problem: Numerical tests

-In \cref{fig:hist high coherence}, we restrict ourselves to the setting where $z^* = $, and we compare the performance of \eqref{prob SDP}, \eqref{lasso}, and \eqref{DS}.
+In \cref{model:high coherence}, we take $c = 1.2$, $c' = 1.05$, and $c'' = 1$ in the covariance matrix $\Sigma$, and we take $\epsilon\sim \mathcal{N}(0_d, \varrho^2 I_d)$.
+We restrict ourselves to the setting where $z^* = $, and we compare the performance of \ref{prob SDP'}, \ref{lasso}, and \ref{DS}.
 We are particularly interested in this setting as it is explicitly shown in~\cite{wainwright2009sharp} that Lasso is not guaranteed to perform well.
 This is still a high coherence model and no guarantee on the performance of Dantzig Selector is known for this model.
-The parameters $\lambda$ in \eqref{lasso} and $\eta$ in \eqref{DS} are determined via a 10-fold cross-validation on a held out validation set, as suggested in~\cite{bertsimas2016best}.
+The parameters $\lambda$ in \ref{lasso} and $\eta$ in \ref{DS} are determined via a 10-fold cross-validation on a held out validation set, as suggested in~\cite{bertsimas2016best}.
 We report three significant quantities for sparse recovery problems, which evaluate the quality of the solution vector $z$ returned by the algorithm.
-For \eqref{prob SDP}, the vector $z$ that we evaluate is the vector $w^*$ obtained from the first column of the optimal solution $W^*$ to \eqref{prob SDP}, by deleting its first entry equal to one.
+For \ref{prob SDP'}, the vector $z$ that we evaluate is the vector $w^*$ obtained from the first column of the optimal solution $W^*$ to \ref{prob SDP'}, by deleting its first entry equal to one.
 The first quantity that we report is the \emph{number of nonzeros}, which is $|\supp(z)|$ and measures how sparse a solution is.
 The second quantity that we report is the \emph{true positive rate}, defined as

 This quantity measures how well $z$ recovers the ground truth sparse vector $z^*$ by evaluating how much their support sets overlap.
 The last quantity that we report, which is suggested in~\cite{bertsimas2016best}, is known as \emph{prediction error}, which is defined as